-Unlike some cities, Franklin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Franklin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Franklin who work in sales jobs (15.08%), office and administrative support (14.03%), and healthcare (6.12%).

-Overall, Franklin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Franklin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Franklin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Franklin who are college-educated is close to the national average for all communities of 21.84%: 18.09% of the adults in Franklin have a bachelor's degree or advanced degree.
+In terms of college education, Franklin is nearly on par with the US average for all cities of 21.84%: 18.09% of adults 25 and older in Franklin have a bachelor's degree or advanced degree.

 The per capita income in Franklin in 2010 was $22,318, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $89,272 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.